 - A small drop of each allergen will be placed on your skin.

 - The nurse will lightly prick the surface of your skin under each drop so that a small amount of the allergen will seep under the skin.
 The procedure is usually not painful, but some people find it slightly irritating.

 - After this part of the test is complete, you’ll wait for any reactions, which usually peak within 15 to 20 minutes.
 If you’re allergic to a substance, you’ll develop a red, itchy bump.
 The area where the allergen was placed will look like a mosquito bite surrounded by a red ring.

 - Your reactions will be evaluated and measured.
 The bumps from the skin reaction usually disappears within a few hours.

-Skin prick testing is performed on people of all ages, even infants who are older than 6 months old.
+Skin prick testing can be performed on people of all ages, even infants who are older than 6 months old.
 It’s widely used and safe in most cases.
 Rarely, a skin prick test can trigger a more severe type of allergic reaction.
 This is more likely to occur in people with a history of severe reactions.
 It’s also more common when the individual has food allergies.
 Your doctor will be prepared to treat these reactions.